OUR TEAM

 • Targeted opportunities to meet with international visitors and/or guest speakers (once in-person speaker programs and international exchanges resume);

-• CCWA membership benefits at the “Individual Member” or “Student Member” rate;
+• CCWA membership benefits at the “Global Citizen Member” or “Student Member” rate;

 • Resume building and networking opportunities; and